elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

-#  Cheat sheet
+#  Kubernetes Cheat sheet
-## A Cheat sheet for kubernetes kubernetes and terraform related topics
+## A Cheat sheet for kubernetes and Kubernetes related topics

 ### Concepts - Basic
 #### Node